 Typical clinical presentations of FCD most commonly focus around memory impairment (often alongside attention and concentration difficulties), often in the form of “memory perfectionism” and mnestic block (Pennington et al., 2015b).
-FCD less often involves non-amnestic cognitive functions such as apraxia, language problems, or executive dysfunction.
-Current data suggest the typical age at onset of FCD is mid-life (therefore overlapping with early-onset neurodegeneration) (Pennington et al., 2015a; Bharambe and Larner, 2018a; Wakefield et al., 2018), but this may in part reflect the composition of specialist clinics, and the a priori likelihood of neurodegeneration in older ages.
+FCD less often involves non-amnestic cognitive functions such as praxis, language , or executive function.
+Current data suggest the typical age at onset of FCD is mid-life (therefore overlapping with early-onset neurodegeneration) (Pennington et al., 2015a; Bharambe and Larner, 2018a; Wakefield et al., 2018), but this may in part reflect the composition of specialist clinics, with referral patterns influenced by the increased likelihood of neurodegeneration in older ages.
 As with people in the prodromal stage of neurodegenerative dementia, those with FCD are often understandably anxious about their symptoms, are able to discuss their difficulties and coping strategies, and can display mild but persistent deficits (including those seen on objective standardised cognitive tests, or as observed by others in the general course of life), with few other clinical signs.

-FCD definitions still lack consensus, hindering our understanding of prevalence particularly in community settings (Stone et al., 2015) and wider understanding and acceptance of the diagnosis.
+FCD definitions still lack consensus, hindering our understanding of prevalence particularly in community settings (Stone et al., 2015), and hindering wider understanding and acceptance of the diagnosis.
 Diagnostic difficulty around FCD exists for several reasons.
 Firstly, the presence of mnestic concern, and the cognitive trajectory over the short term, may look similar across FCD and early neurodegeneration.
 Secondly, there is frequently co-occurrence of functional cognitive symptoms alongside some combination of neurodegeneration, general medical, psychiatric or surgical problems, or drug toxicity.
-In this context, the functional symptoms may be secondary, in the form of a “functional overlay”, although in the clinic setting it is often difficult to differentiate this from the background cognitive symptoms due to identified comorbidities or substances used.
+In this context, the functional symptoms may be secondary, in the form of a “functional overlay”, although in the clinic setting it is often difficult to differentiate this from the background cognitive symptoms due to identified comorbidities (including substances used).
 Unfortunately, this distinction is not aided by research studies that often exclude people with mental health conditions, despite their being very common in memory clinic.
-Thirdly, FCD symptoms often persist over time (Schmidtke et al., 2008), so will still feature in MCI studies that check for the persistence of symptoms.
+Thirdly, FCD symptoms often persist over time (Schmidtke et al., 2008), so for example will still feature in MCI studies that check for the persistence of symptoms.
 Longer-term outcomes of FCD have not been thoroughly studied, although the default assumption should be that affected individuals have the same chance of later developing neurodegeneration as the background population (without such an occurrence indicating a “missed” earlier diagnosis of neurodegeneration).
 However, this does require empirical testing, because in certain contexts FCD could arise as a prodrome to neurodegeneration (as has been found with certain presentations of late life anxiety, depression and Mild Behavioural Impairment (Livingston et al., 2017; Creese et al., 2019)).
 These difficulties, and the recent entry of FCD into the cognitive diagnostic lexicon, likely explain why FCD is rarely diagnosed, despite its likely frequency, given the high prevalence of other functional neurological conditions (Carson and Lehn, 2016).